Grand National Winner Trendsby Darren Brett

 - won a chase worth at least £17,000

-Two of the fancied runners that meet the above criteria are:
+One of the fancied runners that meets the above criteria is:

 Bet on Balthazar King